sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 Note that this method applies changes to all users' personal sites.
 However, it does not provide as much maintainability or customization options as user group sites do.
 User group sites allow you to choose what's modifiable by the user.
 For more information on the `portal-ext.properties` method, see *Default User Private Layouts* and *Default User Public Layouts* in chapter 20.

 Because it's the recommended method, we'll use the user group method to create the layouts.
-As an administrator, go to the control panel and select *Site Templates* from under the *Portal* section.
+As an administrator, go to the Control Panel and select *Site Templates* from under the *Portal* section.
 Click *Add* and fill out the form.
 We'll call our new site template *Social Layout*.
 Click *Save*.

 ![Figure 8.7: Creating the Site Template](../../images/social-networking-site-template.png)